openai/mujoco-py/README.md

 - Linux with Python 3.6.
 See [the `Dockerfile`](Dockerfile) for the canonical list of system dependencies.
 - OS X with Python 3.6.

-- Windows (experimental) with Python 3.6.
-See [the Appveyor file](https://github.com/openai/mujoco-py/blob/master/.appveyor.yml#L16-L32) for the canonical list of dependencies.
+The following platforms are DEPRECATED and unsupported:

+- Windows support is DEPRECATED and will be removed soon.
+One known good past version is [1.50.1.68](https://github.com/openai/mujoco-py/blob/9ea9bb000d6b8551b99f9aa440862e0c7f7b4191/README.md#requirements).
-Python 2 has been desupported since [1.50.1.0](https://github.com/openai/mujoco-py/releases/tag/1.50.1.0).
+- Python 2 has been DEPRECATED and removed in [1.50.1.0](https://github.com/openai/mujoco-py/releases/tag/1.50.1.0).
 Python 2 users can stay on the [`0.5` branch](https://github.com/openai/mujoco-py/tree/0.5).
 The latest release there is [`0.5.7`](https://github.com/openai/mujoco-py/releases/tag/0.5.7) which can be installed with `pip install mujoco-py==0.5.7`.

 ### Install MuJoCo